When Will ITR Filing Start for AY 2026-27?

 Why taxpayers ask this question

-The income tax portal requires the correct assessment year and applicable notified ITR form.
-For FY 2025-26 income, the relevant return is AY 2026-27 under the Income Tax Act, 1961 framework.
+The income tax portal requires the correct assessment year and the applicable notified ITR form.
+For income earned during FY 2025-26, the relevant return is AY 2026-27 under the Income Tax Act, 1961.
+The department's transition guidance confirms that this filing continues under the 1961 framework.

-From a filing perspective, this means the return should be built around the law, form instructions, and portal utilities applicable to AY 2026-27, not around a generic current-year assumption.
-The Income Tax Department's records are useful, but they do not remove the taxpayer's responsibility to report the correct income.
-AIS and TIS help identify reported information.
-Form 26AS helps confirm tax credits and tax payments.
-Form 16 and Form 16A help reconcile TDS.
-Broker, bank, payroll, and foreign account statements support the figures that go into the schedules.
+From a practical standpoint, build the return around the law, form instructions, and portal utilities that apply to AY 2026-27 — not a general assumption about "the current year."
+AIS and TIS tell you what has been reported about your income.
+Form 26AS shows TDS, TCS, advance tax, and self-assessment tax credits mapped to your PAN.
+Form 16 and Form 16A reconcile the TDS your employer and other deductors have deducted.
+Broker, bank, payroll, and foreign account statements back up the figures that go into the return schedules.

 Documents to keep ready